StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 <p align="justify">

-My "paper and pencil" experience as a PhD student greatly contrasts to my present research in which computer simulations play a central role.
+My "paper and pencil" experience as a PhD student is in apparent contrast to much of my ongoing research in which computer simulations play a central role.
+However, that perspective is not the full story.
-Indeed, I have contributed research and development energies to many numerical codes and climate models.
-Even so, the concepts, tools, and prejudices from theoretical/mathematical physics deeply inform and guide my research and teaching today.
+Even though I have contributed research and development energies to numerical codes and big climate models, I firmly maintain the concepts, tools, and prejudices engendered from studies of theoretical/mathematical physics, each of which guide my research and mentoring activities.
+Quite simply, computer simulations are constrained by the quality of human brains used to build models and analyze their output: As Jerry Mahlman emphasized when he hired me, software and hardware are of little use for science without brainware.

 <br> <br>